Imageomics/Imageomics-guide/docs/wiki-guide/The-GitHub-Pull-Request-(PR)-Guide.md

 This guide is divided into three essential sections to help you effectively manage pull requests in a collaborative project:

-[Creating a Pull Request](#1-creating-a-pull-request): This section explains how to properly prepare and submit a pull request (PR) to ensure that your changes are well-documented, easy to review, and aligned with project goals.
+- [Creating a Pull Request](#1-creating-a-pull-request): This section explains how to properly prepare and submit a pull request (PR) to ensure that your changes are well-documented, easy to review, and aligned with project goals.

-[Reviewing a Pull Request](#2-reviewing-a-pull-request): Learn the best practices for providing constructive feedback, identifying potential issues, and ensuring code quality during the review process.
+- [Reviewing a Pull Request](#2-reviewing-a-pull-request): Learn the best practices for providing constructive feedback, identifying potential issues, and ensuring code quality during the review process.

-[Responding to a Pull Request Review](#3-responding-to-a-pull-request-review): Understand how to address reviewer feedback, make necessary changes, and ensure your pull request meets the required standards for approval.
+- [Responding to a Pull Request Review](#3-responding-to-a-pull-request-review): Understand how to address reviewer feedback, make necessary changes, and ensure your pull request meets the required standards for approval.

 By following these steps, you will contribute to a smooth and efficient workflow, ensuring collaboration and quality in your project.

-## **1. Creating a Pull Request**
+## **1. Create a Pull Request**
 Before creating a pull request, first, please follow [2.1.
 The GitHub Workflow](The-GitHub-Workflow.md) to create and push your Branch.

 ### 1.1 Navigate to the Repository's Main Page